On the Learnability of Multilabel Ranking: Introduction

+\item We define two families of ranking loss functions that capture most if not all ranking losses used in practice.
+We show that these families are actually \textit{equivalence} classes - the same characterization of batch and online learnability holds for every loss in that family.

+\item By relating the learnability of $\mathcal{H}$ to the learnability of \textit{binary} hypothesis classes $\mathcal{H}_i^j$, we show that existing combinatorial dimensions, like the VC and Littlestone dimension, continue to characterize learnability in the multilabel ranking setting.
+This allows us to prove that linear ranking hypothesis classes are learnable in the batch setting. \end{itemize}

-A unifying theme throughout both learning settings is our ability to \textit{constructively} convert a learning algorithm $\mathcal{A}$ for $\mathcal{H}$ into a learning algorithm $\mathcal{A}^j_i$ for $\mathcal{H}_i^j$ for each $i, j \in [K]$ and vice versa.
-To do so, our proof techniques involve adapting the agnostic-to-realizable reduction for batch and online classification, proposed by \cite{hopkins22a} and \cite{raman2023characterization} respectively, to the ranking setting.
+A unifying theme throughout the paper is our ability to \textit{constructively} convert a learning algorithm $\mathcal{A}$ for $\mathcal{H}$ into a learning algorithm $\mathcal{A}^j_i$ for $\mathcal{H}_i^j$ for each $i, j \in [K]$ and vice versa.
+To do so, our proof techniques involve adapting the agnostic-to-realizable reduction for batch and online classification, proposed by \cite{hopkins22a} and \cite{raman2023characterization} respectively, to ranking.